-In this month’s edition of Women We Admire, we spoke with Living Beyond Breast Cancer CEO Jean A. Sachs about what it’s like working for the organization and a few important facts that breast cancer survivors may want you to know.
+For our Women We Admire series, we spoke with Living Beyond Breast Cancer CEO Jean Sachs about what it’s like working for the organization and a few important facts that breast cancer survivors may want you to know.

 What was your path to becoming CEO at Living Beyond Breast Cancer?

 I started my career after college working for Women’s Way, a nonprofit in Philadelphia.
 After a few years, I left for grad school.
 I then worked on Allyson Schwartz’s campaign; she was running for Pennsylvania state Senate.
 She won, upsetting a long-time incumbent, and took his seat.
 I went on to work on her legislative initiatives.

 In that role, I worked on a new package of women’s health legislation.
 Senator Schwartz introduced the Mammography Quality Standards Act, and it passed.
 Back in the ’90s, there weren’t standard regulations for mammograms.
 Working on this legislation allowed me to meet many women who were breast cancer survivors and advocates.
 After doing advocacy work for two years, I found a great way to transition what I was doing to a national level by becoming the first development director for the National Coalition for Breast Cancer, based in Washington, D.C..

 I did that for a few years, and then my son was born.
 Eventually, I got a call from Marisa Weiss, MD, founder of Living Beyond Breast Cancer.
 She invited me to be the first executive director for the small but growing organization.
 At the time, it was being run from the third floor of her house but was about to move to a small office and she was willing to give me the flexibility I needed.
 I’ve been here ever since.